geneinmylife/GLP1R-self-harm/README.md

 Please download the whole project and set the download folder as the route for runing R code.
 The whole analysis is based on R version 4.3.1 (2023-06-16) and the project is under MIT license.

-Besides, We use the colocalization method: PWCOCO (https://github.com/jwr-git/pwcoco/) for double check.
+We use the colocalization method: [PwCoCo](https://github.com/jwr-git/pwcoco/) to validate our colocalization findings.
 Please check the link for further instructions.
-The hyprcoloc method is derived from Gwasglue2 package: Gwasglue2 (https://github.com/MRCIEU/gwasglue2).
-Please check the link for details.
+We used the [HyPrColoc](https://www.nature.com/articles/s41467-020-20885-8) method implemented in [```gwasglue2``` package](https://github.com/MRCIEU/gwasglue2).

 # Publication
-Any other related information could be referenced from our paper: The association of genetically predicted GLP1R signaling with the risk of self-harm behaviours: a population-based study using Mendelian randomization
+Any other related information can be referenced from our paper: The association of genetically predicted GLP1R activity with the risk of self-harm behaviours: a population-based study using Mendelian randomization

 # Data Sources
 * eQTL/sQTL data: [GTEX Portal](https://gtexportal.org/home/).